-- To the mixing bowl, add the honey, 2 eggs, and 2 egg yolks (reserving the egg whites for an egg wash.)
+- To the mixing bowl, add the honey, coconut oil, 2 eggs, and 2 egg yolks (reserving the egg whites for an egg wash.)
 Mix on low speed.

 - As the mixture begins to combine, slowly trickle the water into the bowl.
 Add just enough water that the dough is mixed well and is still sticky.

 - Switch the mixer to medium-low and continue to knead, scraping down the sides as needed, for 5 to 7 minutes or until the dough is no longer sticky.
 If too much water was added and the dough is not losing the sticky feeling, slowly add additional flour in small increments, kneading between each addition, until the dough reaches the desired consistency.